TF2Autobot/tf2autobot/README.md

 -   option to automatically decline `OVERSTOCKED` or `UNDERSTOCKED` reason.
 -   option to recognize Strange Unusual as usual Unusual and vice versa.
 -   notify owner if someone traded high valued items (spelled).
--   request pricecheck after every successful trade on each item involved in the trade (except craft weapons, pure and items that are not in the pricelist).
+-   request pricecheck after every successful trade on each item involved in the trade (except craft weapons and pure).

 **Others:**